 This was how companies should have been doing compilation re-releases but we rarely get these types of releases.
 Capcom and Sega are well known for re-releasing their classics with literally no changes whatsoever to the games.
 That sucks.
 Nintendo is not safe from criticism here though as this is literally the last re-release of these games for quite awhile before we saw any kind of attempted improvements again.

 This game set a high watermark for compilation re-releases, one so high that even Nintendo has trouble coming close to it.
-Grab a copy off your gaming shelf or off Ebay if you don’t have a copy laying around and just enjoy.
+Grab a copy off your gaming shelf or off Ebay or Amazon if you don’t have a copy laying around and just enjoy.